• Skip to primary navigation

 Shrimp

-In the pan you used for the pine nuts, cook the shrimp - with a drizzle of olive oil and a sprinkle of salt and pepper - just until cooked through.
+In a nonstick frying pan, cook the shrimp - with a drizzle of olive oil and a sprinkle of salt and pepper - just until cooked through.

 Drain the cooked palmini noodles, add to the pan along with the pesto.